keybase/client/go/kbcmf/specs/saltpack_signing.md

 To make each signature, the sender first takes the SHA512 hash of the concatenation of three values:
 - the **nonce** from above
-- the packet sequence number, as an 8-byte big-endian unsigned integer, where the first payload packet is zero
+- the packet sequence number, as a 64-bit big-endian unsigned integer, where the first payload packet is zero
 - the **payload_chunk**